goharbor/harbor/CONTRIBUTING.md

 ### Repository Structure

-Here are the basic structure of the harbor code base.
+Here is the basic structure of the harbor code base.
 Some of the key folders / files are commented for your references.
 ```
 .
 ...
 ├── Makefile      #Make file for compile and build code
-├── contrib       #<TODO>
+├── contrib       #Contain documents, scripts, and other helpful things which are contributed by the community
 ├── docs          #Keep documents here
-├── make          #Resource for build and setup Harbor environment
+├── make          #Resource for building and setting up Harbor environment
 ...
 ├── src           #Source code folder
 ├── tests         #Test cases for API / e2e testings
-└── tools         #<TODO>
+└── tools         #Keep supporting tools
 ...
 ```